Road Wars (TV series)

 Road Wars is a British police reality television programme created by Raw Cut TV for British Sky Broadcasting and broadcast on Sky1 from 26 July 2003 to 24 January 2010.
-From Series 1 the show was narrated by actor Lee Boardman.
-The 2nd half of series 7 was narrated by actress Claire Goose.
+From the first series, the show was narrated by actor Lee Boardman.
+From halfway through the seventh series, the programme was narrated by actress Claire Goose.

 As of 2023, the show has repeats on Sky Showcase, Sky Replay, Sky Mix, Sky Witness and Sky Crime.

 Format

-Road Wars followed the work of police officers, documenting the changing tactics of criminals and the response of the UK police forces.
-For six seasons the show followed officers in the Thames Valley, but moved to Devon and Cornwall for the last series in 2009.
-The programme also features some police videos both in the UK and US.
+Road Wars followed the work of police officers in the United Kingdom, documenting the changing tactics of criminals and the response of the various police forces.
+For six series, the show followed officers in the Thames Valley, but moved to Devon and Cornwall for the last series in 2009.
+The programme also features some police videos both in the UK and the United States.

 Lee Boardman narrated the show until the second half of series 7, employing a light-hearted and pun-intended approach.
-At the opening narration Boardman says "In Road Wars, the unexpected is always just around the corner".
+At the opening narration, Boardman says "In Road Wars, the unexpected is always just around the corner".

 The title music was composed by Nainita Desai and Malcolm Laws.
 Other music was made by the series' co-creator Bill Rudgard.
-In series 1 the title card consisted of 'ROAD WARS' in red dot-matrix form.
-A new title card was made for series 3, which was slightly edited with yellow accents for series 6.
+In the first series, the title card consisted of 'ROAD WARS' in red dot-matrix form.
+A new title card was made for the third series, which was slightly edited with yellow accents for the sixth series.
 The first two series had six episodes, series 3 and 4 had eight episodes each, and series 5 and 6 had 20 episodes each.

-For series 7 as the show moved to another police force, a new title card and new music was composed.
-Boardman left his position as narrator and the last 8 episodes were narrated by Claire Goose.
+For the seventh series, as the show moved to another police force, a new title card and new music was composed.
+Boardman left his position as narrator and the final eight episodes of the programme were narrated by actress Claire Goose.